I’ve selected 5 summer songs for kids from film soundtracks to add to your playlists for barbecues, road trips, and picnics.

 It can be hard to find a happy medium when it comes to songs that both adults and children like, especially if the kids are old enough to learn – and, crucially, repeat – swear words (scuppering any plans to listen to hip hop during daylight hours) and the grown ups are sick of the sound of screechy princess ballads being belted out from the backseat for the entire duration of a road trip.

-Here’s my top 5 summery songs from kids films that are perfect for playlists, in the car, and at family barbecues – and not a Disney song in sight…
+Here’s my favourite summer songs from kids films that are perfect for at home or out and about – and not a Disney song in sight…

 Steal my Sunshine – Len (Peter Rabbit soundtrack)

 Canadian indie-pop-punk-rap-whatever-they-were act Len never really reproduced the success of this infectious 1999 track but it made a welcome appearance on 2017’s live action x CGI kids comedy action.

 It’s lively and upbeat, and part of its appeal I’ve always thought comes from its sampling of the break from More More More by adult film star turned disco queen Andrea True Connection.
 But the kids don’t need to know all that – they’ll just love the infectious Len track especially if they’ve seen Peter Rabbit.